 To Assume Only Makes an Ass out of U and Me.
 Do Not Assume Anything!

 Just as it is not okay to comment about an overweight person’s body size, the same goes for skinny people.
-Even if you think a comment is meant as a complement, you never know how it may affect a person.
+Even if you think a comment is meant as a compliment, you never know how the person may take it.
 After going through chemotherapy for breast cancer I lost about 15 -20 pounds (not on purpose).
 Although some people may be naturally thin, others may have experienced weight loss due to undergoing illnesses (both physical and mental).

-I know a lot of these songs, shows, or movies are for laughs, but they still brings up issues about society and how we view body image.
+I know a lot of these songs, shows, or movies are for laughs, but they still bring up issues about society and how we view body image.

 So, What’s the Point of All of This?

 I’m not downplaying the feelings of overweight people.
-I’m not even comparing the body image woes of the underweight and the overweight.
-I’m just saying, anyone can have body image issues.
+The point of this is not to compare the body image woes of the underweight and the overweight.
+I’m just saying, anyone, can have body image issues.
 Do not assume anything.
 You never know why a person has the body shape they do or how they feel about it.
 Let’s stop the shaming all together and help each other be healthy and happy no matter where we are on the weight spectrum.